Agnes of Burgundy, Duchess of Aquitaine

 Agnes of Burgundy (or Agnes de Macon; c.
 995-10 November 1068) was Duchess of Aquitaine by marriage to Duke William V and Countess of Anjou by marriage to Count Geoffrey II.
 She served as regent of the Duchy of Aquitaine during the minority of her son from 1039 until 1044.

-She was a daughter of Otto-William, Count of Burgundy and Ermentrude de Roucy and a member of the House of Ivrea.
+She was the daughter of Otto-William, Count of Burgundy and Ermentrude de Roucy and a member of the House of Ivrea.

 First marriage: Duchess of Aquitaine

 In 1019, she married Duke William V of Aquitaine by whom she had three children: William VII, Duke of Aquitaine, William VIII, Duke of Aquitaine and Agnes, Holy Roman Empress.
 William died on 31 January 1030, leaving his widow and their three young children, plus the three surviving children from his first two marriages.
 While married to William, Agnes gave many gifts to the abbey of Cluny.

 Second marriage: Countess of Anjou

 After her husband's death, Agnes lost her influence at the court of Poitiers since her sons were not heirs.
 In order for her to regain her position and ensure a future for her children, Agnes had to remarry.
 Thus she married Geoffrey II, Count of Anjou in 1032, which was an attractive offer because his father was the powerful Fulk III, Count of Anjou.

 In 1033, Geoffrey's troops invaded Poitou with the support of Agnes.
 William VI, Duke of Aquitaine, the new Count of Poitou, was captured in March.
 He was released only in 1036 against a large ransom and he died in 1038 without children.
 The county then returned to his brother, Agnes' stepson Odo, who was already Duke of Gascony.
 He went to war against Agnes, her husband and sons.
 Odo was killed at the battle at Mauzé.